vshah17/vshah17/README.md

 # 💻 Vansh Shah | @vshah17
 ### 👋 Hey there!
 Welcome to my GitHub profile!
-I'm Vansh Shah, a Computer Science student at UC Santa Cruz (graduating December 2025) with a strong passion for software engineering, AI, cybersecurity, and Web3 technologies.
+I'm Vansh Shah, a recent Computer Science graduate from UC Santa Cruz with a strong passion for software engineering, AI, cybersecurity, and Web3 technologies.
 I love building innovative projects, solving complex problems, and contributing to open-source communities.

 ## 🚀 What I Do
 Software Engineering – Experienced in Python and JavaScript with a background in backend development, APIs, and data structures & algorithms.